openware/barong/docs/errors.md

 ```
 resource.labels.private   -                 Can't update Label.
 resource.user.no_activity                   No activity recorded or wrong topic
+resource.user.empty_otp_code                Cant delete account.
+2FA is on, but otp_code is empty
+resource.user.invalid_otp                   Cant delete account.
+2FA is on, but otp_code is invalid
+resource.user.missing_otp_code              Cant delete account.
+2FA is on, but otp_code is missing
+resource.user.invalid_password              Cant delete account.
+Password is wrong
 resource.profile.not_exist                  User has no profile
 resource.profile.exist                      Profile already exists
 resource.api_key.2fa_disabled               Only accounts with enabled 2FA alowed